 Students are required to take training in the responsible conduct of research (RCR) every academic year.
-First!year students satisfy this requirement by participating in an on-line workshops in which relevant case studies are discussed.
+First-year students satisfy this requirement by participating in an on-line Bioethics Symposium.
+Second-, third-, and fourth-year students attend small-group workshops in which relevant case studies are discussed.
 Students whose studies extend beyond four years must continue to participate in a yearly training session of their choice.
-Such students can satisfy the responsible conduct of research requirement by participating in various University-sanctioned bioethics courses and symposia or by serving as an assistant facilitator in a workshop for second!, third!, and fourth!year students.
+Such students can satisfy the responsible conduct of research requirement by participating in various University-sanctioned bioethics courses and symposia or by serving as an assistant facilitator in a workshop for second-, third-, and fourth-year students.